ccchh/dooris-gtk/README.md

     cd dooris-gtk

-Then compile the sources (take a look below before!
-A Make based compilation is possible too!):
+Then compile the sources just run:

-    gcc `pkg-config --cflags --libs gtk+-2.0 --libs libcurl --libs json` -o dooris dooris.c

-To compile with libnotify support use the following command:

-    gcc `pkg-config --cflags --libs gtk+-2.0 --libs libcurl --libs json --libs libnotify` -DLIBNOTIFY -o dooris dooris.c

-There is a Makefile included so you maybe just want to run:

     make

-The Makefile uses libnotify.
-If you don't need/want libnotify support compile dooris like described above.
+This will compile dooris with libnotify support.

+If you don't want notifications run the following comand:

+    gcc `pkg-config --cflags --libs gtk+-2.0 --libs libcurl --libs json-c` -o dooris dooris.c

 Configuration:
 --------------